Clifford2910/CV/README.md

 ## Projects and Code

 **Route Around** - A single page web app, designed for urban runners, walkers and dog walkers.
 It allows a user to plot a circular route for the desired distance, using either a location (postcode) or current location (using geolocation services).
 This app was written in Node.js, React.js and Express.
-We used a Google API for the relevant map features.
+A Google API was used for the relevant map features.

 https://routearound.herokuapp.com/